TencentARC/ArcNerf/docs/datasets.md

 - pc_radius(base_3d_pc_dataset): Remove point cloud that are outside such absolute radius(all scaled by extra `1.05`).
 Done after camera `scale_radius`.
 The radius is restricted within `scale_radius` range.
 ## Augmentation:
+The augmentation is for all image process in all time.
 - n_rays: Sample `n_rays` instead of using all.
 But calling it every time may sample overlapping rays, not use in train.
 - shuffle: shuffle all the rays from the same image together
+## Scheduler:
+The scheduler handles train data only.
+It can customize the ray selection every time when all rays have been trained.
+Add `scheduler` in `data.train` for specification.
+- precrop: precrop and keep only the center rays.
+  - max_shuffle: Only crop when n_shuffle <= max_shuffle.
+By default -1.
+Set 0 to use it in the init shuffle.
+  - ratio: Ratio to keep in each dim.
+- random_shuffle: Do random shuffle for all pixel together in `(1, NHW, ...)` shape.
+If you do set it as `False`, it will always be performed.
 ## rgb and mask
 - All color are in `rgb` order and normed by `255` into `0~1` range.
 - All masks should be binary masks with `{0,1}` values.
 Can be [] if not exist.